 Sometimes, even with a full plate, you can't pack in all the nutrients you need to ease your menopause symptoms.
 However, when it comes to hot flashes, there are a few that you should consider that provide extra benefits to menopausal women.
-Check out this list of the top five vitamins and minerals to help manage your hot flashes.
+Check out this list of the top five vitamins and minerals for hot flashes.

-B vitamins, especially folic acid (B9), can also help calm your hot flashes.
-When you consume this vital nutrient from soy, you get added benefits like protein and fiber.
-Among the tasty foods that contain soy are soymilk, soy yogurt, tofu, and miso.
-Other good sources of B vitamins like folic acid include asparagus, spinach, and other legumes.
+B vitamins, especially folic acid (B9), have also been scientifically proven to calm your hot flashes.
+When you consume this vital nutrient from soy, you get added benefits like protein and fiber as well as phytoestrogens.
+Among the tasty soy-based foods are soymilk, soy yogurt, tofu, tempeh, and miso.
+Other good sources of B vitamins like folic acid include asparagus, spinach, and legumes.

-While calcium intake is extremely important for women's bone health, this mineral is also an important electrolyte that is sometimes lost in the sweat from hot flashes and night sweats.
-The National Institutes of Health (NIH) sets its standard recommendation of calcium intake at 1,000 mg each day for women ages 20 - 50 and 1,200 mg daily for women over 50.
+While calcium intake is extremely important for women's bone health, this mineral is also an essential electrolyte that is sometimes lost in the sweat from hot flashes and night sweats.
+The National Institutes of Health (NIH) sets its standard recommendation of calcium intake at 1,000 mg each day for women ages 20 to 50 and 1,200 mg daily for women over 50.

 Vitamin C, also known as ascorbic acid, is an antioxidant vitamin.
 It has been used in combination with hesperidin, a compound from citrus fruits, to reduce hot flashes.
 As an added benefit, vitamin C supports the production of collagen, an important structural protein in skin that can help reduce dryness and itchiness.
 Adding plenty of citrus fruits to your diet can help calm hot flashes and other menopause symptoms.

 Omega-3 Fatty Acids